Fujio-Turner/sg-log-reader-demo/docs/sync-issues.md

 2. Load Balancer or Security Device killing the Websocket connection before the 5 minute keepalive is sent from CBL.

-3. Deleting Sync Gateway users while the user is replicating, but re-creating the same user later.
+3. Deleting SG users while the user is replicating, but re-creating the same user later.

 4. Starting to many replicators on the device.
 Example: You have a CBL replicator per channel , but there are 20-80 channels.